-With 47 academic institutions and health organizations located in Alabama, California, Colorado, Florida, Georgia, Illinois,Louisiana, Mississippi, New Mexico, North Carolina, Pennsylvania, Tennessee, Texas, Virginia and Washington, D.C., affiliated member institutions in Nigeria and Mexico and individual members of the HDEART Health Equity Council in all 50 statesof the United States and its territories, HDEART C continues its mission to bring the strengthens of all of these entities together to bear on addressing health inequities as a unit, rather than silos.
+With over 40 academic institutions and health organizations located in Alabama, Colorado, Florida, Georgia, Louisiana, Mississippi, New Mexico, Virginia, Pennsylvania, Tennessee, Texas and Washington, D.C., affiliated member institutions in Nigeria and Mexico and individual members of the HDEART Health Equity Council in 45 of the United States and its territories, HDEART C mission is to bring the strengthens of all of the entities to bear on addressing health inequities as a unit, rather than silos.